moj-analytical-services/mojap-metadata/README.md

 #### Additional Schema Parameters

 We allow users to add addition parameters to the table schema object or any of the columns in the schema.
-If there are specific parameters / tags you want to add to your schema it should still pass validation (as long as the additional parameters are not the same name of ones already used in the schema).
+If there are specific parameters / tags you want to add to your schema it should still pass validation (as long as the additional parameters have unique names that are not already used in the schema).

 ## Usage